 The 2012 Veneration (70% Petite Sirah and 30% Syrah) is as dark in the glass as some magician’s inky black potion.
 Powerful aromatics, floral with fruit – including plum and blackberry.
 As the wine breathes it also reveals a black pepper spice component and hints of leather.
 Suppple on the palate this wine offers intense flavors – dark plum, blackberry and boysenberry.

 Has depth and richness on the palate without muscular tannins that this varietal is often known for.
 Big but balanced.
 Dusty fairly well integrated tannins show on a finish filled with fruit.
 This is a seriously good wine!
-And in homage to the Chohany’s Hungarian roots, this wine was aged for 23 months in Hungarian oak (fermented with native yeasts and bottled unfined and unfiltered).
+And in homage to the Chohany’s Hungarian roots, this wine was aged for 23 months in Hungarian oak (fermented with indigenous yeasts and bottled unfined and unfiltered).

 The 2010 Petite Sirah shows noticeably dark in the glass with very pretty darker fruit aromatics including plum, blackberry and notes of black licorice and darker chocolate.
 Also floral with notes of violets as the wine continues to breath in the glass.
 This darkness of fruit on the bouquet continue onto the palate which is very well layered with an intensity of fruit flavors.
 Long lasting somewhat earthy tannins (somewhat polished by age) anchor a very long finish.
 A pleasure to consume, 7 years since it’s vintage date.